ziiqii/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in CulinaryContacts.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Archive

+#### Archiving a person: `archive`
+Removes the specified person from the contacts list and adds the person into the archived list.

+Format: `archive INDEX`

+* Archives the person at the specified INDEX.
+* The index refers to the index number shown in the _displayed person list_.
+* The index must be a positive integer 1, 2, 3, ...
+* This command can only be performed while viewing the contacts list.
+Type `list` to view the contacts list.

+Examples:
+* `list` followed by `archive 1` archives the 1st person in the contacts list of CulinaryContacts.

+#### Unarchiving a person: `unarchive`
+Removes the specified person from the archived list and adds the person back into the contact list.

+Format: `unarchive INDEX`

+* Unarchives the person at the specified INDEX
+* The index refers to the index number shown in the _displayed person list_.
+* The index must be a positive integer 1, 2, 3, ...
+* This command can only be performed while viewing the archived list.
+Type `alist` to view the archived list.

+Examples:
+* `alist` followed by `unarchive 1` unarchives the first person in the archived list of CulinaryContacts.

+#### Listing all archived persons: `alist`

+Shows a list of all persons in the archived list of CulinaryContacts.

+Format: `alist`

 ### Clearing all entries : `clear`

 Clears all entries from CulinaryContacts.